puchka/Ariary-backend/README.md

 Ariary-backend
 ===============

-PHP Script retrieving the current price of Malagasy Ariary from the website banque-centrale.mg
+PHP Script retrieving the current price of Malagasy Ariary from the website www.banque-centrale.mg

+One live deployment can be found in http://backend-mspmada.rhcloud.com

 File created during one dev session with MSPs :)